 What are the long term effects of the social media tools created today, according to Palihapitya?

 They are beginning to erode the “social fabric of how society works.”
-Money can be used to amplify a version of the truth, sway the masses, irrespective of the facts and the outcome.
+Money can be used to amplify a version of the truth and sway the masses, irrespective of the facts and the outcome.

-The question, Palihapitya poses, is how to live in a world where this is possible.
+The question Palihapitya poses is how do we live in a world where this is possible.
 Some are addicted and unable to just ‘switch off’ from the cyborg collective.

 The now-ADD society has been created by initiating a reaction in the viewer; creating an impatience with the real world through small but constant dopamine hits received through computer games such as Call of Duty, Facebook likes or Twitter retweets.

 “We know for a fact that what all of these systems do – every single one – is it exploits our own natural tendencies in human beings to get and want feedback, and that feedback, chemically speaking, is the release of dopamine in your brain,” warns Palihapitya.
 “And so, what these feedback loops do – and they exist everywhere – in Call of Duty, in other video games, in social networking sites – they get you to react.”

 And there, dear reader, is the vicious cycle.
 You post, you get a like, you receive dopamine.
 You repost to get another hit, wait, get a like, and numb your senses with this fight or flight substance.

 “God only knows what it’s doing to our children’s brains,” Sean Parker, former president of Facebook, exclaims. “[Facebook] was all about how do we consume as much of your time and conscious attention as possible?
-And that means … we need to give you a dopamine hit every once in a while …
+And that means … we need to give you a dopamine hit every once in a while …”